FuelLabs/node-operator/docs/src/ignition/local.md

 ## Chain Configuration

 To modify the initial state of the chain, you must configure the `state_config.json` file in your chain configuration folder.
-Here is an example of what that looks like using version {props.fuelCoreVersion} of `fuel-core`:

 For simplicity, clone the [repository](https://github.com/FuelLabs/chain-configuration/tree/master) into the directory of your choice.